 North Idaho man gets probation for possessing child porn

 Apr.
-21—A 49-year-old North Idaho man who had over 2,000 images and videos of child pornography was sentenced Thursday to four years of probation.
+24—A 49-year-old North Idaho man who had over 2,000 images and videos of child pornography was sentenced last week to four years of probation.

 George Kevin Nolan was convicted of three counts of possession of child porn, according to a Kootenai County Prosecutor's Office news release.